Miguelmdv/MyApp_Django/README.md

 # DJANGO PROJECT

-Mini project to learn and play with django by myself.
+Mini project to play and learn with django how to create a web application.

+In this case, for a project and task manager application.